Struct

 gtk_text_iter_assign

-Assigns the value of other
+Assigns the value of other to iter.
+This function

 is not useful in applications, because iterators can be assigned

-with GtkTextIter i = j;
+with GtkTextIter i = j;.
+The

 function is used by language bindings.